UK pension scheme buyouts to pass 10 billion pounds in 2014

 A straw poll of the audience showed nearly a fifth expected to do a bulk annuity deal over the next five years.

-While insurers such as Legal & General and Prudential have led the way with such deals, others such as Aviva have also stated their intention to join in.
+While insurers such as Legal & General (LGEN.L) and Prudential (PRU.L) have led the way with such deals, others such as Aviva (AV.L) have also stated their intention to join in.

 Phillips said he expected two new entrants to the market by the end of the year and a further one or two by the middle of 2015, a move that would help smaller schemes strike deals.